Rabies Pre-Exposure Vaccine in Canada — Cost, 2-Dose Schedule & Who Needs It

-Rabies is nearly 100% fatal once symptoms develop but 100% preventable with timely vaccination.
-Pre-travel pre-exposure vaccination is strongly recommended for extended travel in rabies-endemic regions.
+Rabies is nearly 100% fatal once symptoms develop — but 100% preventable with timely vaccination.
+Pre-travel pre-exposure vaccination simplifies treatment if bitten abroad and buys critical time in countries where life-saving immunoglobulin is unavailable.
+Strongly recommended for extended travel to India, Southeast Asia, and Africa.

 What it protects against

-Rabies virus, transmitted through bites, scratches, or saliva from infected mammals (dogs, bats, monkeys, raccoons).
+Rabies virus, transmitted through bites, scratches, or saliva contact from infected mammals — most commonly dogs, bats, monkeys, and cats in endemic regions.

 Who should get it

-- •Long-stay travellers in rabies-endemic countries (>1 month)
+- •Long-stay travellers (>1 month) in India, Southeast Asia, sub-Saharan Africa

-- •Travellers to remote areas with limited access to post-exposure treatment
+- •Travellers to remote areas with limited access to medical care or immunoglobulin

 Not recommended for